 Dinner is in your hands, so clear your ideas in advance.
 Take everyone to her favorite restaurant, or cook something you’re good at, like burgers on the grill, patted with fresh garlic and Worcestershire, served with sliced purple onion, tomatoes, and a side of corn-on-the-cob with Hatch pepper seasoning.

 Put out fresh veggies and dip while you pat burgers, and mix up a martini or pour some chilled Chardonnay.
 It’s just not a party without cocktails and dip.

 If she’s got a sweet tooth, top it off with a rich dessert from the local bakery.

 And don’t forget to do the clean-up.
 She’ll try to lend-a-hand, but stop her, thank her, and tell her how much you appreciate everything she does.

-If she likes the movies, suggest seeing Tully together after the kids go down, or just cuddle up on the couch for one of her old favorites, like Mystic Pizza, the Notebook or Fried Green Tomatoes (just grin and bear it, it’s one night).
+If she likes movies, cuddle up on the couch for one of her old favorites after the kids go down.
+Get some points by rattling off some options like Tully, Mystic Pizza, the Notebook or Fried Green Tomatoes (just grin and bear it, it’s one night).

 Like anything, getting Mother’s Day right comes down to preparation, and managing the details.

 It’s easy to assume this doesn’t matter anymore.
 You’ve been together forever, and your relationship doesn’t need the window dressing, right?

 Maybe, but as a giant baboon, you never really know what’s going on in that beautiful mind.
 And doesn’t she deserve one special day that she doesn’t have to coordinate herself?
 A little show of gratitude goes a long way, especially with the right combination of specialty cocktails, prep-work, and flattery.